lpapailiou/fac/README.md

 #### While loops
 <ul>
-<li>While loops must start with the while keyword and a conditional expression (in braces).</li>
+<li>While loops must start with the while keyword and a conditional expression (in round brackets).</li>
-<li>Then, a body in curly braces follows, which can contain zero one or more statements.</li>
+<li>Then, a body in curly braces follows, which can contain zero, one or more statements.</li>
 </ul>

     // examples